 Most patients are asymptomatic upon presentation with CLL and are found to have the disease due to elevated lymphocyte counts on laboratory tests.
 Sometimes patients are found to have lymphadenopathy, splenomegaly, and/or hepatomegaly.

-Genetic abnormalities: AML has been associated with genetic abnormalities such as trisomy 21, Fanconi’s anemia, and Bloom’s syndrome.
+Genetic abnormalities.
+AML has been associated with genetic abnormalities such as trisomy 21, Fanconi’s anemia, and Bloom’s syndrome.
 Children with Down syndrome are at increased risk for both AML and ALL.
+A number of additional germline mutations are recognized to increase the risk of AML and may have implications for management.

-Family history: For CLL, risk is increased in first-degree relatives of affected patients.
+Family history.
+For CLL, risk is increased in first-degree relatives of affected patients.
+For AML, a number of germline mutations increase risk, and this has implications for screening family members.

-Complete blood count with white blood cell (WBC) differential can give a presumptive diagnosis.
+A diagnosis of acute leukemia is made in the presence of ≥ 20% blasts in either the peripheral blood or bone marrow.
+Complete blood count with white blood cell (WBC) differential and examination of the blood smear can give a presumptive diagnosis.
 For acute leukemias, the WBC count is usually above 15,000 (and may exceed 100,000), with blast cells usually evident.
 However, a significant minority of patients will present with a decreased WBC count.
 Anemia and thrombocytopenia are usually present.
 Auer rods (azurophilic, rod-shaped inclusions in the cytoplasm of blasts) are almost diagnostic for AML.
+Bone marrow aspirate and biopsy with flow cytometry and genomic analysis is essential for full diagnosis and classification.

-The classic diagnosis for CLL requires an absolute lymphocyte count higher than 5,000 without another known cause for the lymphocytosis.
+The classic diagnosis for CLL requires the presence of ≥ 5 × 109/L clonal B lymphocytes in the peripheral blood.
 Anemia or thrombocytopenia at presentation is correlated with a more aggressive clinical course.
+Peripheral flow cytometry is diagnostic, with further genomic analysis providing prognostic and therapeutic information.

 With intensive chemotherapy regimens, about 80% of children and 40% of adults with ALL will be cured.

 Many patients with CLL can be observed without immediate treatment (up to one-third never require treatment).
-When initiated, treatment consists of chemotherapy and/or monoclonal antibody therapy.
+When initiated, treatment now mostly involves a targeted oral agent with or without monoclonal antibody therapy.
+This may be for a fixed duration or continuous long-term treatment.
 Allogeneic bone marrow transplantation is a potentially curative treatment for CLL in younger patients, but it is not yet considered standard therapy.
 Radiation therapy may be indicated for palliation in patients with large, bulky masses that cause compression symptoms.

 The body of scientific literature addressing the role of diet in leukemia risk is considerably smaller than for solid tumors.
 Epidemiologic evidence suggests that the following factors are associated with reduced risk, although all require further study.

 Diabetic pregnancy and maternal obesity.
-Women with diabetes prior to pregnancy have a 37% greater risk for having a child who developed leukemia, and those with a BMI between 25 and 30 had a 27% greater risk.
+Women with diabetes prior to pregnancy have a 37% greater risk for having a child who develops leukemia, and those with a body mass index between 25 and 30 have a 27% greater risk.

 Reducing or eliminating meat consumption.
 In the NIH-AARP cohort study, individuals who ate the most meat had a 45% greater risk for AML, compared with those who ate the least.
 Evidence of an effect of eating cured meats on childhood leukemia is sparse; however, a case-control study published in 2009 indicated a nearly 75% greater risk in Chinese children who ate these foods more than once per week compared with those consuming them rarely or occasionally.
 Previous studies of children found that those eating more than 12 hot dogs per month had 9 times the usual risk of developing childhood leukemia.
 Increased risk for childhood leukemia was also found for children whose fathers ate 12 or more hot dogs per month.
 A higher-than-average meat intake in a study of more than 13,000 male Iowa farmers was associated with a 25% greater risk for leukemia, compared with individuals who were not farmers and consumed less meat.
 The risk for leukemia attributable to meat, particularly processed meat, may be related to the intake of nitrates used as preservatives, which are metabolized to highly carcinogenic N-nitroso compounds in the gut.